Housing Market Recovery Gathers Strength

 - 6BUSINESS SPENDING: Down 10% to 20% in '20Kiplinger’s latest forecast on business equipment spending

-- 8HOUSING: Total starts down 2.0% in '20 - currently readingKiplinger's latest forecast on housing starts and home sales
+- 8HOUSING: Single-family starts down 6.6% in '20 - currently readingKiplinger's latest forecast on housing starts and home sales

 - 10TRADE DEFICIT: Widening 3% in ’20Kiplinger's latest forecast on the direction of the trade deficit.